fpco/unliftio/unliftio/README.md

 If there are other temporary orphans that should be added, please bring it up in the issue tracker or send a PR, but we'll need to be selective about adding dependencies.

+## Future questions

+* Should we extend the set of functions exposed in `UnliftIO.IO` to include things like `hSeek`?
+* Are there other libraries that deserve to be unlifted here?